groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 ![](/viewer/net/images/how-to-determine-file-type_1.png)

-### Determine file type by stream or bytes
+## Determine file type by the stream

-When you don't know the name of a file or media-type you can try determining file type by passing stream to [FromStream()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/fromstream) method of [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype).
-GroupDocs.Viewer will try reading the file signature and map it to the file type.
+When you do not know a file extension or media type header, you can try determining file type by using the [FromStream()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/methods/fromstream) method of the [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype).
+GroupDocs.Viewer will try reading the file signature and mapping it to the file type.

+The following code snippet shows how to determine a file type using the file signature:

 {{< tabs "example3">}}
 {{< tab "C#" >}}